Neal Cotts: Chicago Cubs

 On November 16, 2006, Cotts was traded to the Chicago Cubs for relief pitcher David Aardsma and minor league pitcher Carlos Vásquez.

-On May 21, 2007, the Cubs optioned Cotts to Triple-A Iowa, recalling left-handed pitcher Sean Marshall.
+On May 21, 2007, the Cubs optioned Cotts to the Triple–A Iowa Cubs, recalling left-handed pitcher Sean Marshall.

 On December 13, 2007, the Cubs re-signed Cotts to a one-year contract for $800,000.
-He began the 2008 season in AAA, as he'd ended the previous season.
-He would be recalled from AAA, however, in May and remained with Cubs as their primary left handed reliever after the club had traded away veteran pitcher Scott Eyre.
+He began the 2008 season in Triple–A, as he'd ended the previous season.
+He would be recalled from Triple–A, however, in May and remained with Cubs as their primary left handed reliever after the club had traded away veteran pitcher Scott Eyre.

-In 2009, Cotts started with the Cubs, but was demoted to the team's AAA minor league Iowa club in May.
+In 2009, Cotts started with the Cubs, but was demoted to the team's Triple–A minor league Iowa club in May.
 On June 24, he felt a sharp pain while pitching for Iowa, and his season was over with an elbow ligament injury.
 He underwent successful Tommy John surgery in July 2009.
 He was non-tendered on December 12 and became a free agent.